Resources: Prepping for Residential Shoots

-Tucking away the cables may be one of those things we might not think makes a difference but oh boy does it ever.
+Tucking away cables and rolling away the paper towels may be things we might not think makes a difference for a real estate listing but oh boy does it ever.

 All blinds and curtains fully open to let in ambient light and to visually open up a space.
-Don't sweat if the neighbor's house is close or if the outdoors aren't at the prime state.
-Unless specified for spaces with great outdoor views, interior window views are generally best brightened up to keep focus on interior space.
+Don't sweat it if the neighbor's house is close or if the outdoors aren't at the prime state.
+Unless specified for spaces with great outdoor views, interior window views are generally best brightened up to keep focus on the interior.

 Decluttering countertops and hiding personal photos go a long long way.
 Hide them in basement storage or bathroom and we will bring everything out to photograph that area last.